Muhammad Loutfi Goumah: Influence

-Goumah Started writing articles against the British occupation in Egypt through "al-Zaher" newspaper since early 1905, yet a speech he made during the celebration of the coronation of the khedive Abbas II of Egypt, in which he explained the Détente policy between England and France and blamed the Khedive for supporting the British occupation's interests annoyed the khedive and he was soon expelled from "al-Zaher".
-He went off to join Mustafa Kamil as an editor for the Egyptian Standard along with Charles Rudy and William Maloney.
+Goumah began to write articles against the British occupation of Egypt in early 1905 through the newspaper al-Zaher.
+However, he was removed from writing after writing a speech during the celebration of the coronation of the khedive Abbas II of Egypt, in which he explained the détente policy between England and France and blamed the khedive for supporting the British occupation.
+He went off to join Mustafa Kamil Pasha as an editor for Al Liwa, along with Charles Rudy and William Maloney.

-Since then, Goumah wrote in tens of periodicals and newspapers accumulating thousands of articles.
+After joining Al Liwa, Goumah wrote in various periodicals and newspapers, accumulating thousands of articles.
 He wrote extensively in al-Ahram, al-Balagh, al-Zaher, al-Balagh weekly, al-Bayan, al-Moqtabas.
-His articles covered many aspects of the Egyptian life during that era, ranging from economics, international politics, political philosophy to literature, literary criticism and sufism.
+His articles covered many aspects of the Egyptian life during that era, ranging from economics, international politics and political philosophy to literature, literary criticism and Sufism.